-Berendt’s conceptualisation of jazz as symbolically international, and of the importance of the musical “encounter” provides another crucial reason why he returned to the “problem” of the bossa nova in 1966.
-As Berendt now explained, the bossa nova had a singular value to him as an international form of music—it represented the first true hybridisation of jazz with folk music outside of the USA (Berendt 1966c, 20).
-While other attempts to hybridize jazz had remained jazz, the bossa nova was something quite new and different (1977, 349).
-By extrapolation, it could offer a model for other such hybrids, and for a type of collegial, international music-making, such as he was contemplating with “Jazz Meets the World.”
-Berendt’s recourse to the Cool jazzer Stan Getz expanded his argument.
-If Brazil’s musical innovators had borrowed from Cool jazz—a proposition, which, as we have seen, was actually very contentious in Brazil—then Getz was merely re-borrowing something that had been borrowed from him and his colleagues in the first place.
-This was not an end to the matter, however, as for Berendt, the most important thing was what the non-Brazilian musician did with the bossa nova; straight copies were not enough.
-A respectable musician like Getz rendered the bossa nova in his or her own individual way; it was this process of artistic transformation that redeemed a few exceptions to the general rule that the non-Brazilian appropriation of the bossa nova involved a “perversion, commercialisation and watering down” of the original form (1966a).
-Getz, for example, had developed a “artistic product that [had been] alienated in multiple ways [and was a] refined derivative” (Berendt 1966c: 18).
-This rather tortured logic revealed several things.
+Berendt’s conceptualization of jazz as symbolically international and of the importance of the musical “encounter” provides another crucial reason why he returned to the “problem” of the bossa nova in 1966.
+As Berendt now explained, the bossa nova had a singular value to him as an international form of music: It represented the first true hybridization of jazz with folk music outside the United States.
+Whereas other attempts to hybridize jazz had remained jazz, the bossa nova was something quite new and different.
+By extrapolation, it could offer a model for other such hybrids and for a type of collegial, international music making, such as he was contemplating with “Jazz Meets the World.”
+Berendt’s recourse to cool jazzer Stan Getz expanded his argument.
+If Brazil’s musical innovators had borrowed from cool jazz – a proposition that, as we have seen, was actually very contentious in Brazil – then Getz was merely reborrowing something that had been borrowed from him and his colleagues in the first place.
+This was not an end to the matter, however, because for Berendt the most important thing was what the non-Brazilian musician did with the bossa nova; straight copies were not enough.
+A respectable musician such as Getz rendered the bossa nova in his or her own individual way; it was this process of artistic transformation that redeemed a few exceptions to the general rule that the non-Brazilian appropriation of the bossa nova involved a “perversion, commercialization and watering down” of the original form.
+Getz, for example, had developed an “artistic product that [had been] alienated in multiple ways [and was a] refined derivative.”
+This tortured logic revealed several things.
 First, the Brazilian bossa nova delineated how a valuable new hybrid might arise.
-Rather than plumping for a chauvinist line—only Brazilians can perform “authentic” bossa nova—Berendt was very much interested in a model of international collegiality, but one where standards of individual artistic vision were paramount.
-Only under these ill-defined circumstances might the categories of jazz (i.e. art) and commerce be kept apart.
-On the whole, Berendt continued to display a distinct discomfort with the commercial success of the bossa nova—even at the very time that he presented in Berlin one of its most successful North American purveyors.
-A decade later, when the broad success of the bossa nova was a distant memory, and jazz musicians engaged with Brazilian music in more complex—and less “popular”—ways could Berendt relax a little, and suggest that jazz and Brazilian folk music stood “ as intimate equals”: “it is precisely because the trend is now over that a true ‘integration’ of Brazilian music into the mainstream of western popular music could come to pass” (1977, 350-351).
-Yet he still could not resist a snipe; earlier activities had been “basically just a commercial fad” (1977, 95).
+Rather than plumping for a chauvinist line – only Brazilians can perform “authentic” bossa nova – Berendt was very much interested in a model of international collegiality, but one where standards of individual artistic vision were paramount.
+Only under these ill-defined circumstances might the categories of jazz (i.e., art) and commerce be kept apart.
+On the whole, Berendt continued to display a distinct discomfort with the commercial success of the bossa nova, even as he presented in Berlin one of its most successful North American purveyors.
+A decade later, when the broad success of the bossa nova was a distant memory and jazz musicians engaged with Brazilian music in more complex, and less “popular” ways, Berendt could relax a little and suggest that jazz and Brazilian folk music stood “ as intimate equals”: “It is precisely because the trend is now over that a true ‘integration’ of Brazilian music into the mainstream of Western popular music could come to pass.”
+Yet he still could not resist a snipe; earlier activities had been “basically just a commercial fad.”
 Hence, when one was looking for ways of conceiving of intercultural music making, the bossa nova might have offered a model, but in a context where hardened distinctions between ernste Musik and Unterhaltungsmusik persisted, it also served as a warning.